OpenNebula/docs/source/intro_release_notes/release_notes/known_issues.rst

 - **LVM**, the situation described above for Ceph may also affect LVM based datastores, please verify that ``FORMAT`` and ``DRIVER`` are set to ``raw``.

+- **LVM**, terminate a VM in undeployed state is broken, the result is different if persistent images are used or not.
+A detailed explanation can be found `here <https://github.com/OpenNebula/one/issues/5385>`__.

 Drivers - Network
 ================================================================================